singnet/snet-daemon/README.md

   when this flag is enabled

 * **metering_endpoint** (optional; only applies if `metering_enabled` is set to true) —
-  Needs to be a vaild url where the request and response stats are published as part of Metering
+  Needs to be a valid url where the request and response stats are published as part of Metering

 * **private_key_for_metering** (optional; only applies if `metering_enabled` is set to true) This is used for authentication between daemon and the metering service in the context publishing stats, Even the